EgorOrachyov/Jade-Average/README.md

 # Jade-Average

-Average of the randon numbers generated in multi-agent environment
+Average of the random numbers generated in multi-agent environment.